Pathogen-Genomics-Cymru/covate/README.md

 In addition, covate can also build validation forecasts for existing metadata, and run a cross-correlation analysis that investigates the likelihood of lineages of SARS-CoV-2 being imported between two regions.

 ## Install ##
+The recommended Python versions for running covate are 3.7.x - 3.9.x (other versions may work but are untested).
+To install using pip with git+:
 ```
  pip install git+https://github.com/Pathogen-Genomics-Cymru/covate.git
 ```
+Alternatively, clone the repository and run `python setup.py install`

 ## Usage ##